 Every business needs personnel in order to serve its customers.
 Employee and independent contractor issues, in turn, can be as varied as workers themselves.
 It follows, then, that every business should constantly be aware of employment law issues that may affect its continued and future operations.
 Although more frequent attention to personnel issues is often required, an annual legal review of these issues, including personnel status, employee handbooks, and personnel policies, should be considered the absolute minimum.

-For more information on the Business Law services that are available through Lapin Law Offices, watch our popular video below.
+For more information on the Business Law services that are available through Lapin Law Group, watch our popular video below.

 Learn how you can have a Lawyer Available Whenever to review your legal documents and answer your legal questions.
 Watch our popular video below.